build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

 Finally, we get to our last line...
 We see the same thing we saw in `seq 1`; router2 is sending the `echo request` packets router3 had sent to it right back to router3.

 We've found out loop!
-Next step: go check the `sleep-exercise.sh` and look at the routes going to `1.0.0.0/8` on both router2 and router3.
+Next step: go check the `start-up-exercise.sh` and look at the routes going to `1.0.0.0/8` on both router2 and router3.
 Where should those point instead?
 Use the network map at the beginning of this chapter to determine where these packets _should_ be getting forwarded to and update the routes. `restart` your containers and try your `ping` again!

 TODO:
 * review and clean up both readme and docker-routing-pitfalls
-* fix sleep-exercise.sh